 ‘With this carb-restricted diet I found I could happily reduce my calorie intake to 2000 per day.
 From June 2015 to May 2016 my weight reduced from 106Kg to 76Kg and my HbA1c progressively reduced from 10.5% to 5.2%.
 I have been able to stop using the Pioglitazone and Metformin altogether.
 I now have a BMI below 25 for the first time in my adult life!’

-Patients will be invited to attend a weekly lifestyle management programme for six weeks that will reinforce dietary messages, provide peer support and encourage increased physical activity within their lifestyles.
+Patients will be invited to attend a weekly Lifestyle Management Program for six weeks that will reinforce dietary messages, provide peer support and encourage increased physical activity within their lifestyles.
 The curriculum will be developed with local experts so as to be as culturally relevant as possible.
-The programme will run continuously with a rolling curriculum that repeats every six weeks.
+The program will run continuously with a rolling curriculum that repeats every six weeks.
 Participants will be encouraged to attend all six sessions consecutively and as much as possible over the first three months; however attendance will be according to the needs and wishes of participants.
-Each session will accommodate up to 12 patients in a group setting and be facilitated by staff with expertise in nutrition, behaviour change and psychology, with input from a diabetologist as required.
+Each session will accommodate up to 12 patients in a group setting and be facilitated by staff with expertise in nutrition, behaviour change and psychology, with input from a Diabetologist as required.

 Each session will follow a detailed written curriculum, backed up by written material for participants.
 Sessions will be facilitated to encourage active engagement and discussion between participants.
 Each week will focus on a specific theme and participants will be asked to complete related tasks during the following week, adapted to meet their own goals.
 A suggested schedule is shown in the table.